shawntabrizi/substrate-collectables-workshop/steps/1/README.md

 ### Install

 The starting template includes a `README` with instructions to setup your working environment.

-Follow those instructions.
+Follow those instructions in the template project `README` to:

+- Install the required development dependencies for running the `polkadot-sdk`.
+- Install `rustfmt` for `nightly`.
+- Install `clippy` for `nightly`.

 Make sure your rust compiler is up to date with `rustup update`.